LSinus/Physics-2D/README.md

 A simple 2D physics simulation demonstrating rigid body dynamics, collision resolution, and energy conservation, built with C++ and SFML.

+First of all, follow the build instructions and then press the space bar in order to enjoy physics!

 ## Build Instructions
 This project includes a basic CMakeList.txt.
 Run the following commands to build, make, and run the program.